jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 ## Deprecated

+### Individual render/parse HTML methods

+The individual `Mutator::renderHtml()` and `Mutator::parseHtml()` methods have been deprecated.
+These were never documentented so it's unlinkely anyone is using them, and they were just aliases for `Mutator::html()` anyway.

 ### Reverse HTML mutators

 Reverse HTML mutators have been deprecated and will be removed in a future version.
-They never really made sense as part of Mutator, they can’t currently work with the new field specific plugin configuration, and as far as I’m aware no one’s ever used them anyway.
+They never really made sense as part of Mutator, they can’t currently work with the new field specific plugin configuration, and as far as I’m aware no one’s using using them anyway.